seontechnologies/playwright-utils/docs/log.md

 ## Log Organization and Test Context

-Logs are automatically organized by test file and test name when test context is captured.
-This provides a clean separation of logs for each test run.
+By default, when file logging is enabled, all logs go to a single file.
+However, when test context is captured, logs are automatically organized by test file and test name, providing a clean separation of logs for each test run.

 ### How Test Context Capture Works

+There are three ways to set up test context capture, listed in order of preference:

 #### Option 1: Global Configuration (Recommended)